Disordered harmonic chain with random masses and springs: a combinatorial approach: A combinatorial approach

 etc. We deduce $a_{n+1}^{(k)}=\sum_{p=k}^n u_{p+1}^{(k)}$~:

 which is Eq.~\eqref{eq:MainResIntro2}.
 It will be useful for the following to organize the sums as

 with $i_0=0$.
 Similarly,

 with $j_{k+1}=n$.
 The coefficients are also those of the spectral determinant~\eqref{eq:SpectralDet-Neumann/Dirichlet} for the tridiagonal matrix $\Lambda$~; these expressions exhibit the symmetry between masses $m_j$'s and inverse spring constants $1/\K_i$'s discussed in the previous section.
-The case of a chain pinned at the two sides is also discussed in Appendix~\ref{app:DirDir}.
+The case of a chain pinned at the two sides (Dirichlet/Dirichlet boundary conditions) is also discussed in Appendix~\ref{app:DirDir}.

 So far, all is exact and we did not make any assumption on the masses and the spring constants, which can be deterministic or random.